matthewlc17/DinnerAndAMovie/README.md

 the final build due to time and scope concerns.
 I wanted to add HTML5 geolocation.
 I also wanted to add the ability for a user to share their plans via text message or Facebook.

-I am running out of time and have to submit right now but I will update the README with more info.